Immersion Program FAQs

 How can I get my child into one of the immersion classrooms?

-Incoming Olathe kindergarten students interested in being a part of the immersion program will enter an application into a lottery system on the district website starting Feb.
-15, 2021 and will close on March 31.
+Incoming Olathe kindergarten students interested in being a part of the immersion program will enter an application into a lottery system on the district website during the lottery window.
 Parents can only fill out one application for one of the immersion schools.
 Some spots will be saved for students living in the elementary attendance areas of Black Bob and Manchester Park and other spots will be open to other Olathe School District families wanting to transfer into the program from other attendance areas.